Harnessing the Magic of Adventure Math

 A Game 20 Years in the Making

-Adventure Math grew out of another game I created in high school, Attack Math.
+Adventure Math grew out of another game I created in while high school, Attack Math.
 In Attack Math, two people build competing equations and "attack" each other using numbers and math operations.
-After attending the Math Plus Conference in Kansas City last summer, the idea of Attack Math returned to me.
+Fast forward twenty years, I attended the Math Plus Conference in Kansas City last summer, and the idea of Attack Math returned to me.

 As I thought of ways to involve an entire classroom in the game, I realized that combining elements of Attack Math with those of traditional roleplaying games would allow for the entire class to be involved and work together.
 From there, Adventure Math formed.

 Making the Game by Kids, for Kids

 As with all roleplaying games, my students needed characters.
 All too often, children are spoon-fed experiences through characters created for them instead of by them.
 From the beginning, I wanted students to have creative freedom so they might feel ownership and responsibility for their characters.

 They create characters that range from minor alterations of their actual selves to talking dragons, amoeba and even muffins.
 As they roleplay as these characters, they create voices, make decisions that reflect their characters' ethics and see the effects their choices have on others.
 Every action they take matters when it comes time to coordinate as a team to solve problems.